 1 have some of the demographics of traffickers.
 In terms of 2 traffickers, this was based on that Project Safekeeping 3 study which was a review of several files on human 4 trafficking.
 It states that the majority of traffickers 5 are male Canadian citizens in between the age of 19 to 32 6 years and are of various ethnicities or races.
 And, 7 there's more information such as, you know, where they 8 would often take their victims.
-9 It also talks about adult females and

-It also talks about adult females and individuals under the age of 18, especially those who are female are increasingly becoming involved as human traffickers for sexual exploitation.
+9 It also talks about adult females and 10 individuals under the age of 18, especially those who are individuals under the age of 18, especially those who are female are increasingly becoming involved as human traffickers for sexual exploitation.
 Female traffickers usually work with at least one male, and this partnership is sometimes relationship-based.
 Traffickers who are under the age of 18 commonly work in partnership with adults.
 So, those are some of the demographics.